 Tips: A foundation brush should distribute foundation evenly over the skin and blend without leaving brush marks.
 Work a little foundation onto the brush and blend over your face, starting from the centre and working outwards.
 Use the tip of the bristles to get into all the nooks of the face and remember to blend the foundation down the jawline onto the upper neck so you don’t get a hard edge.

 Purpose: To apply powder mineral foundation and buff it into the skin for a flawless finish.

-Shape: The Kabuki brush is a distinctive short, fat brush full of soft bristles that are domed (like a shaving brush!).
+Shape: The Kabuki brush is a distinctive short, fat brush full of soft bristles that are domed (a bit like a shaving brush).